WebAssembly

 Question:

-What "Symbols" do you have export and import to execute the executable?
+exported and imported functions.
+What functions do you have export and import to execute the executable?

 WASI Demo